Best Women's Muscle Building Workout Routine at Home

 Here are 3 core elements of hypertrophy training to keep in mind as you follow the women's muscle-building workout routine at home:

-• Eat enough protein.
-A lot of women I’ve trained over the years aren’t eating enough nutrients to gain a substantial amount of muscle.
-I usually have to sit down with clients and talk about how to eat more protein.
-Protein is the building block of muscle and is used in everything from building new muscles to repairing existing muscles.
 If you are trying to gain lean muscle and are following a weightlifting program, I recommend eating at least 1 gram of protein per pound of lean body weight each day.
 For many women, this translates to at least 100 grams of protein a day.
 You should also have 20 to 30 grams of protein within 30 minutes of completing your strength training workouts to optimize muscle growth and repair.
-Some high-protein foods include nuts, lean meats, seafood, lentils, beans, tofu, Greek yogurt, cottage cheese, and protein shakes.
-You can beef up your protein intake, get high-protein recipes, and learn more about protein in my article on Protein Smoothie Recipes for the Best Workout Recovery.

-• Take recovery time.
 A critical part of making progress in training is giving yourself enough recovery time.
 This means taking rest and recovery days and not doing intense workouts on the same muscle groups two days in a row.
 You can do some low-intensity cross-training for active recovery such as walking as well as take complete rest days when the program suggests.
 Also, listen to your body, and if you feel exhausted or it takes longer to recover from a workout, be flexible and take an extra recovery day.

-• Add weight gradually.
 Focus on your form foremost and once you perfect your form and are able to do all the reps of an exercise without problems, you can gradually increase your weight amount.
 People often get tempted to add weight too quickly and this can be a recipe for poor form, injury, and burnout.

 Best Women's Muscle Building Workout Routine at Home

-Here is my 4-week women’s muscle-building workout routine that you can do at home using just dumbbells.
+Download my free 4-week women’s muscle-building workout routine that you can do at home using just dumbbells.
 If you have a weight bench, that is ideal but if not, there are modifications you can do by doing exercises like the chest press on the floor or an elevated, flat surface.
 This is a beginning-level muscle-building workout for women that targets your full body to help you build lean muscle mass.

 When you follow this workout program, use lighter dumbbells for the first two weeks, and then if you are comfortable and can maintain good form, use heavier dumbbells for weeks 3 and 4.

-If you want to do a bodyweight workout program, join our Wolf Pack Membership for access to a new bodyweight fitness challenge, videos, and healthy recipes each month.
 For more advanced training and personalized training options, check out my training programs in the Shop.
 For exercise video demos and more, follow the @Runstreet YouTube.

 Happy sweating to you, and may you make big gains!😊💪